Mangopay/api-docs/page/20_errors.md

 ## Payout error codes
 If your payout is successfully treated (your payout becomes SUCCEEDED), it can later be reaccredited for a variety of reasons.
-In this case, the payout stays as « SUCCEEDED » but a new transaction is created, which will be a Refund of the original Payout (in the same way you can have a refunded Payin except the difference is that its not client driven).
+In this case, the payout stays as "SUCCEEDED" but a new transaction is created, which will be a Refund of the original Payout (in the same way you can have a refunded Payin except the difference is that its not client driven).
-In this case, as for payin refunds, you’ll have 2 fields within « RefundReason » -> RefundReasonMessage and RefundReasonType.
-Possible « RefundReason »s are: BANKACCOUNT_INCORRECT, BANKACCOUNT_HAS_BEEN_CLOSED, OWNER_DOT_NOT_MATCH_BANKACCOUNT, WITHDRAWAL_IMPOSSIBLE_ON_SAVINGS_ACCOUNTS.
-This will usually be accompanied by a custom message in the « RefundReasonMessage » field
+In this case, as for payin refunds, you’ll have 2 fields within `RefundReaso` -> `RefundReasonMessage` and `RefundReasonType`.
+Possible `RefundReason` are: BANKACCOUNT_INCORRECT, BANKACCOUNT_HAS_BEEN_CLOSED, OWNER_DOT_NOT_MATCH_BANKACCOUNT, WITHDRAWAL_IMPOSSIBLE_ON_SAVINGS_ACCOUNTS.
+This will usually be accompanied by a custom message in the `RefundReasonMessage` field

 |ResultCode|ResultMessage | More information |
 | -------- | -------- | -------- |